Charity backs crackdown on vapes to tackle ‘epidemic’ of child addiction

-A charity has urged for flavoured e-cigarettes to be banned and all vaping products hidden in shops in a bid to tackle an “epidemic” of addiction among schoolchildren.
+A charity has called for flavoured e-cigarettes to be banned and all vaping products hidden in shops in a bid to tackle an “epidemic” of addiction among schoolchildren.

-Respiratory paediatricians in Scotland have described the widespread use of vapes among schoolchildren as “a vaping epidemic”, according to charity Ash Scotland.
+Respiratory paediatricians in Scotland have described the widespread use of vapes among children as “a vaping epidemic”, according to charity Ash Scotland.

 The charity was set up by the Royal College of Physicians to tackle the harm caused by tobacco.

-It backed proposals from the UK Government and devolved administrations to restrict e-cigarette flavourings, packaging and marketing – but urged for further mitigations.
+It has backed proposals from the UK Government and devolved administrations to restrict e-cigarette flavourings, packaging and marketing – but has urged further mitigations.

 The proposals outlined in the consultation – Creating a smokefree generation and tackling youth vaping – were put forward after the number of children using vapes tripled in the past three years.